demisto/content/Packs/F5Silverline/Integrations/F5Silverline/F5Silverline_description.md

 ## Fetching F5 Silverline Alerts

 As the F5 Silverline API does not support fetch incidents for now, we retrieve alerts via a log collector.
-In order to fetch alerts, follow the instructions [here]: (https://github.com/demisto/content/raw/master/Packs/F5Silverline/Integrations/F5Silverline/README.md#fetch-f5-silverline-alerts).
+In order to fetch alerts, follow the instructions [here](https://github.com/demisto/content/raw/master/Packs/F5Silverline/Integrations/F5Silverline/README.md#fetch-f5-silverline-alerts)